nbragin4/cookiecutter/docs/advanced/hooks.rst

 Using Pre/Post-Generate Hooks
 =============================

-*New in cookiecutter 0.7*
+*New in scaffoldrom 0.7*

 You can have Python or Shell scripts that run before and/or after your project is generated.

 Put them in ``hooks/`` like this::

-    cookiecutter-something/
+    scaffoldrom-something/
-    ├── {{cookiecutter.project_slug}}/
+    ├── {{scaffoldrom.project_slug}}/
     ├── hooks
     │   ├── pre_gen_project.py
     │   └── post_gen_project.py
-    └── cookiecutter.json
+    └── scaffoldrom.json

 Shell scripts work similarly::

-    cookiecutter-something/
+    scaffoldrom-something/
-    ├── {{cookiecutter.project_slug}}/
+    ├── {{scaffoldrom.project_slug}}/
     ├── hooks
     │   ├── pre_gen_project.sh
     │   └── post_gen_project.sh
-    └── cookiecutter.json
+    └── scaffoldrom.json

-It shouldn't be too hard to extend Cookiecutter to work with other types of scripts too.
+It shouldn't be too hard to extend Scaffoldrom to work with other types of scripts too.
 Pull requests are welcome.

 For portability, you should use Python scripts (with extension `.py`) for your hooks, as these can be run on any platform.